libaco/libaco.github.io/docs/description.md

 $ valgrind --leak-check=full --tool=memcheck ./test_aco_synopsis
 ```

-For more information abot how to build you may refer to the "[Build and Test](#build-and-test)".
+For more information abot how to build you may refer to the [build and test](build-and-test).